dynamitechetan/Android-Dry-Run-Interview/README.md

 ## Question 4 - List and explain the differences between four different options you have for saving data while making an Android app.
 Pick one, and explain (without code) how you would implement it.
 > Options to store data: 1.
 Shared preferences 2.
 SQLite database 3.
 Files 4.
 External storage / Online / APIs;
 	Shared Preferences are the easiest way for persistent data storage.
 It is based on key-value pair storage.
-Data remains on device even after reboots and is removed if data is cleared by user from the settings or the app is uninstalled.
+Data remains on device even after reboots and is removed if data is cleared by user from the settings or the app is uninstalled.<br>

 > To write values:
-    1. Call edit() to get a SharedPreferences.Editor.
+    1. Call edit() to get a SharedPreferences.Editor.<br>
-    2. Add values with methods such as putBoolean() and putString().
+    2. Add values with methods such as putBoolean() and putString().<br>
-    3. Commit the new values with commit().
+    3. Commit the new values with commit().<br>
-  But this method is not so effective for large datasets.
+  But this method is not so effective for large datasets.<br>

 ## Question 5 - Given a directed graph, design an algorithm to find out whether there is a route between two nodes.
 The method signature is: “public static < T > boolean findPath(GraphNode< T > start, GraphNode< T > end)”.
 Assume you have a “GraphNode” class that has a getChildren() method, which returns a List< GraphNode< T >> object.
 You must write all code in proper Java, and please include import statements for any libraries you use (no need to import GraphNode).